 If you wonder if gauge is important for your project, answer the following question: ‘Does the exact size matter?’

 For blankets, doilies and amigurumi my answer would be ‘no’.
-If my blanket or doily ends up a few centimeters bigger or smaller than prospected I wouldn’t mind, as long as I’m happy with the look and drape.
+If my blanket or doily ends up a few centimetres bigger or smaller than prospected I wouldn’t mind, as long as I’m happy with the look and drape.
 However, if I would be working on a fitted item such as a cardigan or pillow cover, size does matter.
-Imagine a pillow case that sloppily fits your inner pillow, or a garment that’s two sizes too small!
+Imagine a pillowcase that sloppily fits your inner pillow or a garment that’s two sizes too small!
 A few centimeters can already make a big difference.